Acquired needs theory

 Practical Application of Acquired Needs Theory to change leadership and management

-In my view, there are 2 main applications of acquired needs theory, for those of us involved in leading and managing change:
+In my view, there are 2 main applications of acquired needs theory:

 (1) Most people don't think like us

-Seems obvious, yet over the years I have heard so many CEOs and directors complaining that their managers "just dont get it".
+It may seem an obvious point, and yet I have often heard CEOs and directors complaining that their managers "just dont get it".

-It is up to you to define and communicate those actionable steps, and to manage your people through the process of implementing and integrating those steps as the new modus operandi.
+But it is up to the change leader and his managers to define and communicate those actionable steps, and to manage people through the process of implementing and integrating those steps as the new modus operandi.

 (2) Identify and work with the achievers in your team